Life (cereal): Varieties

 In 1978, Cinnamon Life, developed by Ed Heaton, was introduced by the Quaker Oats Company and was followed shortly thereafter by Raisin Life.
 Today, Cinnamon Life accounts for one-third of total Life sales.
 The Raisin Life variant sold poorly and was discontinued in the mid-1980s.

 In 2002, a version of the cereal called Baked Apple Life was released.
 Honey Graham Life was introduced in early 2004, Life Vanilla Yogurt Crunch in late 2005, and Life Chocolate Oat Crunch, in 2006.
 All three were discontinued by 2008.

 In 2008, Quaker introduced Maple & Brown Sugar Life, which was discontinued at an unknown time.
 In the fall of 2016, Vanilla Life cereal was released.
 Chocolate Life cereal was also released not long afterwards, but it too was eventually discontinued.
-As of October 2025, there are four currently produced varieties of Life cereal: Original, Cinnamon, "Mighty Life" Very Vanilla (which replaced the original vanilla variety), and "Mighty Life" Strawberry Blueberry Bliss.
+As of October 2025, there are four non-seasonally produced varieties of Life cereal: Original, Cinnamon, "Mighty Life" Very Vanilla (which replaced the original vanilla variety), and "Mighty Life" Strawberry Blueberry Bliss.
+In late 2024 the seasonal Hot Cocoa Life was introduced for the winter holidays.

 Original Life has had its recipe changed several times since its introduction.